-If you’re enrolled in Original Medicare (Part A and/or Part B), you can enroll in a stand-alone Medicare Part D Prescription Drug Plan during the Medicare Fall Open Enrollment period, which is the same time period described above (October 15 through December 7 every year).
+If you’re enrolled in Original Medicare (Part A and/or Part B), you can enroll in a stand-alone Medicare Part D Prescription Drug Plan during the Fall Medicare Open Enrollment period, which is the same time period described above (October 15 through December 7 every year).
 You need to live within the service area of the plan.
 You can make other coverage changes during the Fall Medicare Open Enrollment Period, such as:

 If you decide to drop your Medicare prescription drug coverage, be aware that if you go without this coverage for 63 days in a row or longer, you could face a Medicare Part D late-enrollment penalty if you decide to enroll again at a later date.

-If you have missed the Fall Open Enrollment period for Medicare, there is a Medicare Advantage Open Enrollment Period, which lasts from January 1 to March 31 every year.
-During this period, you can switch from one Medicare Advantage plan to another, and you may go back to Original Medicare.
+If you have missed the Fall Medicare Open Enrollment period, there is a Medicare Advantage Open Enrollment Period, which lasts from January 1 to March 31 every year.
+During this other Medicare Open Enrollment period, you can switch from one Medicare Advantage plan to another, and you may go back to Original Medicare.
 If you return to Part A and Part B coverage, you can usually enroll in a stand-alone Medicare Part D Prescription Drug Plan.
-Keep in mind that this enrollment period is only for beneficiaries enrolled in Medicare Advantage plans.
+Keep in mind that this Medicare Open Enrollment period is only for beneficiaries enrolled in Medicare Advantage plans.

-In certain situations, you may qualify for a Special Election Period (SEP) to make changes to your Medicare Advantage and/or prescription drug coverage outside of Medicare Fall Open Enrollment.
+In certain situations, you may qualify for a Special Election Period (SEP) to make changes to your Medicare Advantage and/or prescription drug coverage outside of the Fall Medicare Open Enrollment or Medicare Advantage Open Enrollment Period.
 These situations usually involve loss of or changes in coverage, such as a Medicare Advantage plan losing its contract with Medicare, or your moving outside your current plan’s service area.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.